Classic Buttercream Frosting

 Total Time 10 minutes

-Classic Buttercream Frosting is rich and creamy, made with ONLY 4 ingredients that you already have in your pantry, and ready in 10 minutes!
+Classic Buttercream Frosting is rich and creamy, made with ONLY 4 ingredients, and ready in 10 minutes!
+Try this easy frosting recipe today!

 Classic Buttercream Frosting is the PERFECT creamy 4 ingredient topping for any dessert, made with butter, powdered sugar, vanilla, and heavy cream.
-This is a great go-to frosting recipe because it’s perfect for piping onto cupcakes, and also works great for making layer cakes or even cookies.
-You can also use this buttercream frosting for a crumb layer before using fondant!
+This is a go-to frosting recipe perfect for piping onto cupcakes and also works great for making layer cakes or even cookies.
+You can also use this buttercream frosting for a crumb layer before wrapping a cake in fondant!

 Classic Buttercream Frosting

-Classic Buttercream Frosting is rich and creamy, made with ONLY 4 ingredients that you already have in your pantry, and ready in 10 minutes!
+Classic Buttercream Frosting is rich and creamy, made with ONLY 4 ingredients, and ready in 10 minutes!
+Try this easy frosting recipe today!

 Yield 24 servings